ToroCraft/Minecoprocessors/README.md

 ### I/O Ports

 There is one additional register, `ports`, that is used to set mode of the ports.
-There are three modes that the ports can be set to, input, output or reset.
+There are three modes that the ports can be set to:  input, output or reset.

 #### Port Register Bit Mapping